halperta/rhe309k-fall2014/site/assignments/prep.md

 Researcher's position, Researcher's department
 Researcher’s area of study

+##Description
+In 1-2 paragraphs, explain why this researcher will be an interesting subject for your article.

 ##Bio
 Find the researcher’s CV to complete this section:
 Researcher’s doctoral alma mater: